Losing my Tolerance for "Zero Tolerance"

 Calling every botched encounter between genders "sexual harassment" tells true victims of that crime that their experience was similar to a schoolyard crush.
 Calling sharing "drug use" tells children that there's no difference between giving a friend a lemon drop and selling him heroin cut with rat poison.
 And calling the use of vernacular "racism" demeans people that suffer from horrible crimes: the denial of their ability to live and make a living.
 And it tells the people that are not involved in these issues that really, these things are just trivial things, nothing to worry about.
 This racism stuff is not a problem, drugs aren't a scourge, and sexual harassment is just consenting adults with unequal paychecks.

 Are these the lessons legislators intend when they pass zero-tolerance laws -- and when bureaucrats enforce them?
 Because that's what the kids are learning.
 And, worse, the ZT trend gives a false sense of security.
 People want to know that things like school shootings can be stopped.
 But Colorado is at the forefront of the ZT movement!
 Here, ZT isn't a rule, it's the law.
 Did that help the students in Littleton?
 Of course not.
 Passing an inflexible law does not stop murder -- which is already quite illegal.
 Terrorizing a little kid for sharing candy -- and justifying it afterward when an outraged parent complains -- doesn't stop drug use.
 And it never will.
 As far as I can tell, Zero Tolerance has only negative effects.
-It must be stopped.
+It must be stopped: it's nothing more than institutionalized Zero Intelligence.

 Some of the more interesting comments from readers -- and some responses to some foolish thinking -- are posted here.